Working with Data Types

 Each process variable has a data type.
 PROCESIO supports the following data types:

-“File” is a data model that contains the following attributes:
+File is a Data Model that contains the following attributes:

-Use a “File” variable type as process input to be able to create processes that use dynamic files as attachments in the “Send email” action.
-Or use it as an output variable to map to it a file that you get from the “Call API” action.
+Use a File variable type as process input to be able to create processes that use dynamic files as attachments in the Send Email action.
+Or use it as an output variable to map to it a file that you get from the Call API action.
+Or many others! 🚀

-Be mindful of the data types compatibility when passing values from one process variable to the property of an action.
+Be mindful of the data type compatibility when passing values from one process variable to the property of an action.
 Each action property expects a given data type.
-This means that the variable type must match with the expected property type of the action.
+This means that the variable type must match the expected property type of the action.
 We refer to this as data mapping.

 The variables used at a process level are called process variables.
 Each process may have: